davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-STDG lets you configure the {pivotal-gemfire-name} server with Spring configuration, specified in the `TestGeodeServerConfiguration` class.
+STDG lets you configure the VMware GemFire server with Spring configuration, specified in the `TestGeodeServerConfiguration` class.
 The Java class needs to provide a `main` method.
-It uses the `SpringApplicationBuilder` to bootstrap the {pivotal-gemfire-name}
+It uses the `SpringApplicationBuilder` to bootstrap the VMware GemFire `CacheServer` application:
-`CacheServer` application: